S

 Evolution and Origins

-As the Shepweiler is a hybrid, its origins are not known but it’s thought that this breed was developed in the late 1990s when “designer dogs” of various crossbreeds began to be popular.
+As the Shepweiler is a hybrid, its origins are not known, but it’s thought that this breed was developed in the late 1990s when “designer dogs” of various crossbreeds began to be popular.
 The Shepweiler is usually a first-generation hybrid, but some multi-generation crosses do exist as well, and it will inherit many of its parents’ traits, though not in a perfect 50/50 split.
 Both of the Shepweiler’s parent breeds have their roots in Germany.

 The German Shepherd, a muscular and agile herding dog, was first used to wrangle sheep.
 In the 1890s, German cavalry officer and dog breeder Captain Max Emil Friedrich von Stephanitz began developing the breed that became the modern-day dog.
-In the U.K., German Shepherds used to be referred to as “Alsatians” as many of these dogs were present in the Alsace region of France that was once part of Germany and to avoid association with Germany following World War II.
+In the U.K., German Shepherds used to be referred to as “Alsatians” as many of these dogs were present in the Alsace region of France, which was once part of Germany, and to avoid association with Germany following World War II.
 Due to their intelligence and ability to learn tasks quickly, German Shepherds make excellent watchdogs, police dogs, search and rescue dogs, and overall service dogs.

 The Rottweiler was also developed in Germany, in Rottweil, a region where a Roman army was present in the 2nd century.
-It is believed to be one of the oldest dog breeds and its ancestors are the drover dog from ancient Roman times and the Italian Mastiff.
-It was initially used for herding cattle, hunting, or pulling smaller-sized carts.
+It is believed to be one of the oldest dog breeds, and its ancestors are the drover dog from ancient Roman times and the Italian Mastiff.
+It was initially used for herding cattle, hunting, or pulling smaller carts.
 During the Middle Ages and the Renaissance, these dogs assisted butchers by carrying their money to market.
 Over the centuries, this strong and muscular working breed has been used to herd livestock, guard homes, and do police, rescue, and service work.

 German Shepherd training with military